istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 Choose this variant for:

-* Clusters with existing applications,
+* Clusters with existing applications, or
-* Applications where services with an Istio sidecar need to be able to communicate with other non-Istio Kubernetes services,
+* Applications where services with an Istio sidecar need to be able to communicate with other non-Istio Kubernetes services

 Run the following command to install this variant: